Course Descriptions 2024-2025

 Chemistry

 The course covers various areas of inorganic and organic chemistry.
 Subjects may include the following: structure of atoms, periodic table, types of bonding, naming compounds, types of chemical reactions, acids and bases, gas laws, measures of concentration, solutions, thermodynamics, stoichiometry, biochemistry, and nuclear chemistry.
 Mathematical calculations are involved so students need to have taken or be taking Algebra I. This course includes extensive labs and requires writing formal lab reports.
-In addition to the class time, a science tutoring time is offered on Tuesdays to help students who have questions or need extra help.
+In addition to the class time, science tutoring is offered on Tuesdays to help students who have questions or need extra help.

 Instructor: Amorah Nelson